Snowshoe Cats Explained

 Quick facts about snowshoe cats

-1. They are a relatively new breed: Snowshoe cats were developed in the 1960s by breeding Siamese cats with American Shorthair cats.
+1. They are a relatively new breed: snowshoe cats were developed in the 1960s by breeding Siamese cats with American Shorthair cats.

-6. They have a medium to large size: Snowshoe cats are a medium to large breed, with a sturdy, muscular build.
+7. Snowshoe cats are a medium to large breed, with a sturdy, muscular build.

 References